pkromkowski/lending-club-EDA-ETL/README.md

 When data has too many features it can become hard to analyze and get a general understanding.
 Trends are unrecognizable and the daunting task of figuring out what lies between the rows can become overwhelming.
 Further down the process, too many features can also negatively affect the way our model develops.
 This part of the project aimed to reduce the feature space of the data by identifying the top 20 most helpful features.

-During cleaning, steps were taken to fix the irregularities without making any assuptions about what the clean data should be used for.
+During cleaning, steps were taken to fix the irregularities without making any assumptions about what the clean data should be used for.
 At the same time, cleaning focused on formatting all of the features to the best possible representation of their data.
 This mainly involved changing the data type of columns.

 During the Data Analysis phase, correlation testing, class imbalance, variance threshold testing, and density differences among the feature space were carried out to identify features that were providing very little or duplicated information.
-The hardest part of this step was, that even though the tests and ideas were very similar, the analysis that had to be done on each set of data type features (objects, numeric, datetime) had to be carried out seperately and uniquely for that datatype.
+The hardest part of this step was, that even though the tests and ideas were very similar, the analysis that had to be done on each set of data type features (objects, numeric, datetime) had to be carried out separately and uniquely for that datatype.

 This resulting smaller dataset saves on storage space, query times, and aggregation functions.
 But most importantly, it reduces a lot of noise that was initially present so that clear patterns and relationships can be extracted to support model development and hypothesis formation.